-Smaller authority name: Lawford Parish Council NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN (EXEMPT AUTHORITY) ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2024 Local Audit and Accountability Act 2014 Sections 25, 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234) NOTICE 1.
-Date of announcement: Wednesday 29th May 2024 2.
-Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
-The AGAR has been published with this notice.
-It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.
-Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2024, these documents will be available on reasonable notice by application to: (b) Bridget Tighe, Parish Clerk, 01206 395898, clerk@lawfordpc.org.uk.

-commencing on Monday 3 June 2024

-and ending on Friday 12 July 2024

-3. Local government electors and their representatives also have:

-- The opportunity to question the appointed auditor about the accounting records; and - The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF UNAUDITED ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN

+ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2025

+Local Audit and Accountability Act 2014 Sections 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)

+NOTICE 1.
+Date of announcement: Thursday 26 June 2025 2.
+Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
+As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
+Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2025, these documents will be available on reasonable notice by application to: (b) Bridget Tighe, Parish Clerk and RFO, 0798 396 0679, clerk@lawfordparishcouncil.gov.uk commencing on: Monday 30 June 2025 and ending on: Friday 8 August 2025 3.
+Local government electors and their representatives also have: • The opportunity to question the appointed auditor about the accounting records; and • The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
-4. The smaller authority's AGAR is only subject to review by the appointed auditor if questions or objections raised under the Local Audit and Accountability Act 2014 lead to the involvement of the auditor.
-The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-l.com) 5.
-This announcement is made by Cllr V Guglielmi, Chair of the Parish Council
+4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
+The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-l.com)

+5. This announcement is made by Bridget Tighe, Parish Clerk and RFO of Lawford Parish Council